Bazzin07/Bazzin07/README.md

 - 👋 Hi, I’m @Bazzin07
-- 👀 I’m interested in Web Development
+- 👀 I’m a FullStack Developer
-- 🌱 I’m currently exploring Backend development
+- 🌱 I’m currently exploring Machine Learning
 - 💞️ I’m looking to collaborate on more web development related projects
 - 📫 How to reach me through discord : ayush_077